B41 (New York City bus): Route description and service

 Southbound B41 service begins at Downtown Brooklyn at Cadman Plaza West by the Borough Hall station.
 The bus then runs via Adams Street to Livingston Street, before running via that street until turning onto Flatbush Avenue.
 Bus service continues southeast via Flatbush Avenue until Avenue P, where service splits into two branches.
 Most buses continue along Flatbush Avenue to a terminal at Kings Plaza, while the remainder run along Avenue N and Veterans Avenue to a terminal at Veterans Avenue and East 71st Street, near Avenue U, in Bergen Beach.

 During the day, the B41 employs limited-stop service between Atlantic Avenue and Avenue P, and local elsewhere.
 During weekdays, limited stop service operates between Downtown Brooklyn and both of its southern terminals.
 There is usually more service operating to Kings Plaza than Bergen Beach, especially during off-peak hours.
 During weekends, all Bergen Beach service is local, with Limited service going to Kings Plaza.
 During overnight service, the Limited does not run, and the B41 Local alternately serves each southern terminal.

+School trippers

+When school is in session, four extra buses run from Troy Avenue to Empire Boulevard during the A.M. rush.

+During P.M. hours, one bus departs for Nostrand Avenue at 2:25pm from J.H.S.
+278 Marine Park.
+The bus heads to Flatbush Avenue via Fillmore Avenue.
+Three more buses depart from J.H.S.
+078 Roy H. Mann onto the Veterans Avenue branch at 2:25, 4:25, and 5:35.
+The second trip terminates at Church Avenue while the rest terminate at Nostrand.

 History

 As a horsecar and streetcar line

+Flatbush Avenue BRT line trolleys as seen from the BMT Fulton Street Line in 1914.

 The Brooklyn City Railroad opened the line, a branch of their Fulton Street Line, to the city line on July 14, 1860, and to Vernon Avenue in Flatbush about a week later.
 The Vernon Avenue Depot was built on the east side of the line at the terminal.
 The line was later extended to Bergen Beach along Flatbush Avenue and Avenue N, and later still the line along Flatbush Avenue was extended to Avenue U in Marine Park; the older route became the Bergen Beach Shuttle.